How Is Parenting Time Allocated In Michigan?

 Parenting time is the overall schedule as determined by the child custody and visitation agreement.
 Parenting time is integral to the development and happiness of your children — as well as to your own happiness as a parent.
 Our Fowlerville parenting time attorneys can protect your rights as a parent as these plans are developed.

 For more than 35 years, our lawyers have sought the best possible outcomes for parents while protecting the best interests of the children.
-At Gormley and Johnson Law Offices, PLC, we are trial lawyers who do not litigate merely for the sake of litigating.
+At Gormley Law Offices, PLC, we are trial lawyers who do not litigate merely for the sake of litigating.
 However, if it is necessary and best for your family, we do proceed to trial.
 Learn more by calling our Howell or Fowlerville office at 517-219-9301.

 Protect Your Parenting Time Rights